opmorgan/py-seqtest/README.md

 # py-seqtest

 Task for evaluating sequencing ability in cerebellar ataxia.
-Adapted from Leggio et al., 2008.[^1]
+Task and stimuli are adapted from Leggio et al., 2008.
+(1)